 You can’t select individual stocks in this app.
 Instead, you choose from five main options for how aggressively you invest your money: Conservative, Moderately Conservative, Moderate, Moderately Aggressive, or Aggressive.
 New users will set their preferences at startup but can change them as they go.

-There are two affordable pricing plans, but they each have an associated monthly fee.
-So, for investors with literally only ‘spare change’ in their investment account, much of their dividend earnings may tip back toward paying monthly fees.
+There are two affordable pricing plans, each with an associated monthly fee.
+So, for investors with only ‘spare change’ in their investment account, much of their dividend earnings may tip back toward paying monthly fees.

-Investing more money will fix this, and using this app is a good way to gain some working knowledge of how the markets work.
+Investing more money will fix this, and using this app is a good way to learn how the markets work.

 You can also create a family plan that provides an investment account for kids.
 You’ll get a 1099 form each year from Acorn automatically and without charge.